rethinking-ai/rethinking-ai.github.io/index.md

 The workshop will feature **two complementary tracks**:

+## Track 1: Sustainability in AI

+We aim to discuss the *environmental footprint of AI itself*.
+We encourage submissions that address:

+- Measuring and reporting the carbon, energy, and water footprint of AI models
+- Algorithmic and hardware efficiency (compression, pruning, quantization, frugal AI)
+- Lifecycle impacts of AI infrastructure (training, deployment, hardware production and disposal)
+- Socio-technical and governance perspectives on responsible AI development
+- Position papers reflecting on current research norms and proposing strategies for sustainable AI practices

-## Track 1: AI for Sustainability
+## Track 2: AI for Sustainability

-We welcome work that demonstrates how AI can contribute to tackling urgent environmental challenges.
+We also welcome work that demonstrates how AI can contribute to tackling urgent environmental challenges.
 Submissions may include, but are not limited to, applications of machine learning for:

 - Climate science and modeling
 - Biodiversity monitoring and conservation